rhymeswithmogul/SecurityTxtToolkit/README.md

 ## LONG DESCRIPTION
 SecurityTxtToolkit is a PowerShell module.
 It can create, download, test, and verify "security.txt" files.

-"security.txt" is a draft RFC for letting  web sites post and share information pertinent to security researchers.
+"security.txt" is an RFC for letting  web sites post and share information pertinent to security researchers.
 This module currently complies with draft version 12.

 ### Testing "security.txt" Files with `Test-SecurityTxtFile`
 To test a "security.txt" file, use the cmdlet `Test-SecurityTxtFile`.
 It can be used in both online and offline modes.
 It outputs a `PSCustomObject` that has note-properties corresponding to the fields in the "security.txt" file: